A few quick notes about this website:

 If you do not wish to take back bitcoin exchanged fiat currency into your bank, and would like the convenience of a debit card, there are some excellent options.
 Note that some cards cannot be shipped to some countries ... notably the USA.
 Please read the individual card company website carefully about shipping and fee details.

-Wirex has a new Euro/UK card and will expand to other areas soon according their news.
+Wirex has a new Euro/UK card and expects to launch into the USA and Canada in 2019.
 Spectrocoin (Bankera) seem to be pre-launching a new card (only UK & Europe at first) that may be bank based.
 Still waiting on Tex10 and Monaco to launch worldwide options.

 Cards available to USA Citizens: